 - Come to the office after getting permission to leave class or lunch, signing out of that location before leaving. - Come to the office only on business. - Enter the office quietly and wait until the secretary is free to attend to your needs.

-VISITORS -
+VISITORS

-New this year, we are requiring all visitors to make an appointment in order to enter the building.

-PLEASE REFER TO POLICY NO. 907 for further updates per our Health & Safety Plan
+We require all visitors to make an appointment to enter the building.
+Please refer to Policy 907 for further updates per our Health & Safety Plan.

 ARRIVAL AT SCHOOL